Byron Benbow, CPA

 Byron is currently a senior auditor with a regional public accounting firm in Nashville.
 He’s a graduate of Iowa State University, Economics, and Belmont University, Masters in Accountancy.
 He has significant experience in auditing and regulatory compliance with non-profits.
 He’s an avid outdoorsman and enjoys running with his dog on the Richland Creek Greenway.

-Monette has lived in Nashville for 25 years and in the Richland Creek watershed for the last eight years.
-Formerly a business owner in the culinary and healing arts, she attended Middle Tennessee State University to study Environmental Science with a focus on Water Resources and Biology.
-After graduation in 2003, Monette worked as an Environmental Coordinator for Plastech Engineering Corporation, an automobile parts manufacturer, and later as Staff Scientist for an environmental consulting firm, URS Corporation.
-All of her past work experience seemed to become a repeated reminder how clean freshwater has an undeniable and integral part in every aspect of human life and sustenance.
-Richland Creek became a means to express her allegiance to this truth and motivation to start RCWA (2007).
+Monette's early life began on the famly farm in Virginia, until her parents moved to Delaware.
+She has lived in Nashville for 29 years and in the Richland Creek watershed for the last twelve.
+As a former business owner in the culinary and later healing arts, she attended Middle Tennessee State University to study Environmental Science with a focus on Water Resources and Biology in 1998.
+After graduation Monette worked as an Environmental Coordinator for Plastech Engineering Corporation, an automobile parts manufacturer; and later as a staff scientist for URS Corporation, an environmental consulting firm.
+It became evident from her early life on the farm, to time working for a manufacturer; clean freshwater is vital to human life.
+Monette has always enjoyed being outdoors hiking, exploring and learning.

 Steve B. Curnutte